Phobos-developers/Phobos/docs/Fixed-or-Improved-Logics.md

 - Setting `[AudioVisual]` -> `ColorAddUse8BitRGB` to true makes game treat values from `[ColorAdd]` as 8-bit RGB (0-255) instead of RGB565 (0-31 for red & blue, 0-63 for green).
 This works for `LaserTargetColor`, `IronCurtainColor`, `BerserkColor` and `ForceShieldColor`.
 - Weapons with `AA=true` Projectile can now correctly fire at air units when both firer and target are over a bridge.
 - Fixed disguised units not using the correct palette if target has custom palette.
-- Fixed `MovementZone=Subterannean` harvesters being unable to find docks if in area enclosed by water, cliffs etc.
 - Building upgrades now consistently use building's `PowerUpN` animation settings corresponding to the upgrade's `PowersUpToLevel` where possible.
 - Subterranean units are no longer allowed to perform deploy functions like firing weapons or `IsSimpleDeployer` while burrowed or burrowing, they will instead emerge first like they do for transport unloading.
 - The otherwise unused setting `[AI]` -> `PowerSurplus` (defaults to 50) which determines how much surplus power AI players will strive to have can be restored by setting `[AI]` -> `EnablePowerSurplus` to true.